+The Gaol was constructed in the 1860's with granite quarried onsite and remains a stunning example of gold rush architecture.
 Fascinating guided tours are available; of the Old Beechworth Gaol: Midweek tours commence at 11:00am; Weekend tours commence at 11:00am and 1:00pm.
 Tour duration is approximately one hour.

 Tickets can be purchased at the Café at the Old Beechworth Gaol or online.
 The Old Gaol Café is open from 9:00am to 2:00pm everyday with beautiful hot meals served daily.
 Sixpence Coffee and locally sourced cakes.

 Come and sit by the fire and relax or take a tour.